Heytesbury Primary School Curriculum

 Download the National Curriculum for more information

-We teach some of these subjects discretely, such as Maths, RE, PE, MFL (French), Music and Grammar/Punctuation/Spelling.
+We teach some subjects discretely, such as Maths, RE, PE, MFL (French), Music, Science, PSHE and Grammar/Punctuation/Spelling.
 Other subjects are currently taught through a 'topic' based cross-curricular approach.
 When appropriate, we make connections between discrete subjects and the class topic.

 The way in which the curriculum is delivered will vary dependent on the needs of the children as well as the most appropriate method for the subject/learning.
 Children may be taught as a whole class, as matched or mixed ability groups and/or as individuals.

-Each term, there will be a topic web on each class’s page on our website.
+Each term, there will be a parent planner on each class’s page on our website.
+This will show the intended learning for that term.

 For more information about our curriculum or any questions please email your child’s class teacher.

-We are currently reviewing the schemes of work for non-core subjects and rolling programme of topics across the whole school - this area will be updated as this review progresses.
+We are currently developing the schemes of work for non-core subjects across the school - we will continue to update this area of the website as this work develops.